 In general, our compensation policies have provided for a more significant emphasis on long-term equity compensation than on annual cash compensation for our executive officers.
 Our long-term equity compensation consists of (i) a long-term performance plan ("LTPP") that provides for awards of performance shares tied to successful achievement of pre-determined ROIC goals over a two-year period, and (ii) performance-based market stock units ("MSU Grants") tied to change in cumulative TSR over a three-year period.
-The Compensation Committee believes that the Company's 2015 pay mix supports the Company's strong pay for performance culture, as demonstrated by approximately []% of our Chief Executive Officer's target total direct compensation and approximately []% of our other Named Executive Officers' target total direct compensation in 2015 were contingent upon the Company's measurable performance to have any realizable value.
+The Compensation Committee believes that the Company's 2015 pay mix supports the Company's strong pay for performance culture, as demonstrated by approximately 82% of our Chief Executive Officer's target total direct compensation in 2015 were contingent upon the Company's measurable performance to have any realizable value.